 The mission of the Morris County Communications Center is to serve and protect the public and the first responders who dedicate themselves to our communities by providing the vital communications link between those responders and the people and towns they serve.

-The Communications Center was established in April 2006 by the Morris County Board of Chosen Freeholders.
+The Communications Center was established in April 2006 by the Morris County Board of County Commissioners.

 That work is done by 95 dedicated employees who carry out the vital mission of the Communications Center seven days a week, 365 days a year.

 The Morris County Communications Center was honored for its fine work when it received the prestigious Commission on Accreditation for Law Enforcement Agencies (CALEA) Communications Accreditation certification on July 15, 2015.
 That accreditation recognized the Center for adhering to more than 200 best practices in public safety communications.